andHW/lod/README.md

 to be complicated and pointlessly tricky, but you could still find some techniques to make the pixel art creation process less painful.

+I think of this project as a game, but you could also consider it an almost-useless machine 🫠.

 You can try it out here:

 - https://l.reas.me/